ostenst/BECCS-Stockholm/README.md

 # New uncertainties branch
-In this branch, we develop a version of the model were:
+//I will abandon this branch because it is causing too many errors.
+Will redo the desired changes in another branch// In this branch, we develop a version of the model were:
 1. The Operating_hours of the BECCS plant is treated as an uncertainty, and not as a constant (8760h * 70% of the year).
 2. We try implementing an energy shock uncertainty, to see if temporarily heightened electricity prices affect robustness.